dhuss42/inception/progress.md

 	-> also working on mariadb configuration
-		-> probably makes more sense to finish it before doing the wordpress config -> located the mariadb 50-server.cnf file extracted it to modify it now
+		-> probably makes more sense to finish it before doing the wordpress config -> located the mariadb 50-server.cnf file extracted it to modify it now -> worked on the mariadb script
+		-> now the environment variables are used to create a user and a databse

+## ======Day 6======
+	-> worked on Makefile
+		-> clean
+		-> fclean
+		-> updated status to show disk usage
+		-> up: added flags for navigating to compose file, adding envs and naming project, also starting in detached mode (for terminal), and building images before starting containers
+		-> down, stop, start, restart
+	-> worked on wordpress script
+		-> fixed automatic restarting
+		-> script now waits until mariadbis setup
+		-> followed installation guid o wordpress config
+	-> changed bind address inside mariadb config to 0.0.0.0 now it allows listens on all interfaces